Piyushtiwari919/Personal-Dashboard/README.md

 # Personal-Dashboard
-This is a Basic User Friendly Personal Dashboard for your daily use based majorly on JavaScript , Html and CSS.
-I have also used API's for getting weather information and the Bitcoin Information.
+This is a simple and user-friendly personal dashboard designed for everyday use.
+It is primarily built with JavaScript, HTML, and CSS, and integrates APIs to provide real-time weather updates and Bitcoin price information.